researchgraph/aigraph_obsidian_yunzhong_zhang/result_comparsion_obsidian/10k_result_comparison/Overall Comparison.md

-Mainly discuss the result below:
+åMainly discuss the result below:
 - Topics produced by four models(HDBSCAN, GMM, LDA, NMF)
 - Documents distribution of clusters produced by four models
 - Keywords occurrences of  the common clusters(which keywords contribute to the cluster)